 Evaluate the appropriateness of accounting policies used and thereasonableness of accounting estimates and related disclosures made by management.

-Conclude on the appropriateness of the Board of Directors' use of the goingconcern basis of accounting and based on the audit evidence obtained a materialuncertainty exists relating to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
-We draw attention on emphasis of matterparagraph (stated above) in our audit report explaining indicator of existence of materialuncertainty that may cast significant doubt on the Company's ability to continue as agoing concern and mitigation factors given by the management in Note No 2.1(iii) of thefinancial statements.
+Conclude on the appropriateness of management's use of the goingconcern basis of accounting and based on the audit evidence obtained whether a materialuncertainty exists related to events or conditions that may cast significant doubt on theCompany's ability to continue as a going concern.
+If we conclude that a materialuncertainty exists we are required to draw attention in our auditor's report to therelated disclosures in the financial statements or if such disclosures are inadequate tomodify our opinion.
+Our conclusions are based on the audit evidence obtained up to thedate of our auditor's report.
+However future events or conditions may cause the Companyto cease to continue as a going concern.

 Report on Other Legal and Regulatory Requirements